curityio/username-password-authenticator/doc/authentication.md

 # Authentication Flow

 This summary walks through the screens and code paths for the entry point authentication flow.\
-As well as managing sign in, this also links to sign up and account recovery operations.
+As well as managing signing in, this also links to signup and account recovery operations.

 ## Initial Screen